 - Related Words

-Rather than rushing into crowdsourcing a name or letting a computer program spit some options out for you, I recommend being patient for a day to see if something particularly exciting comes to you before running with a blog name you’re lukewarm about.
+Rather than rushing into crowdsourcing a name or letting a computer program spit some options out for you, I recommend being patient for a day to see if something particularly exciting comes to you before running with a blog name you’re lukewarm about—the right name can help dramatically with figuring out how to grow your blog.

-As long as you know which topics you want to blog about, the right name will eventually come to you.
+As long as you know which blog topic ideas you want to cover, the right name will eventually come to you.

 Here are a few final pointers to keep in mind and some great blog name examples to spark your imagination.